NRCan/CanFlood/docs/source/tutorials.rst

     • *dtm.tif*: Digital Terrain Model (import ‘dtm.qlr’ to get the styled version);
     • *dike_fragility_20210201.xls*: Dike fragility function library.

-See Section4.5_ for a description of these datasets.
+See :ref:`Section4.5 <Section4.5>` for a description of these datasets.
 Ensure your project CRS is set to ‘EPSG:3005’.
 Once the GIS layers are loaded, your map canvas should look similar to the below:

 .. image:: /_static/tutorials_6_11_img_1.jpg

 To make this workspace more friendly, ensure the ‘dikes’ and ‘dike_influence_zones’ layers are at the top of the layers panel.
-Now apply the following CanFlood styles (Load these styles onto your profile using the Plugins>CanFlood>Add Styles tool described in Section 5.4.4) to each of these layers:
+Now apply the following CanFlood styles (Load these styles onto your profile using the Plugins>CanFlood>Add Styles tool described in :ref:`Section5.4.4 <Section5.4.4>`) to each of these layers:

   • *dikes*: ‘arrow black’
   • *dike_influence_zones*: ‘fill red transparent’